 The following diagrams provide examples of some basic McKenzie exercises that can be done to help allay and prevent pain symptoms.
 This general information is not intended to diagnose any medical condition or to replace your healthcare professional.
 SpineOne’s Therapists and McKenzie Specialists are available to help you design an appropriate exercise routine.

+The McKenzie therapies are one step of the treatment continuum offered by our physicians and physical therapists.
+This system works in concert with other treatments and techniques to help keep your spine as healthy as possible and prevent future injury.
 The entire range of diagnostic and therapeutic routines offered by the McKenzie Method can be taught and facilitated by the specialists and resources available in our clinic.
 If you’d like to learn more about how these stretches and exercises can help you maintain a pain-free life, come in and see us!